 - any other cause beyond the control of the petitioner that would prevent a reasonably prudent taxpayer from timely filing.

-- If you would like to request that your hearing be re-scheduled, submit the VAB Reschedule Request Form.
+- If you would like to request that your hearing be rescheduled due to "good cause", submit the VAB Reschedule Request Form.

 - Requests to withdraw petitions must be made in writing to the VAB Clerk.
 The Clerk will cancel the hearing upon receiving a notice of withdrawal from the petitioner and there shall be no further proceeding on the matter.

 - Click here to download the withdrawal form: http://floridarevenue.com/property/Documents/dr485wi.pdf.

 - Withdrawal forms may be hand-delivered, mailed, e-mailed or faxed to 20 North Main Street, Room 362, Brooksville, FL 34601, firstname.lastname@example.org, or fax to (352)754-4239.